jiangfengming/vue-pilot/README.md

     },

     component: {
-      // in-component beforeRouteLeave hook
+      // in-component beforeRouteLeave hook.
-      // will be called before route leave
+      // Will be called before route leave.
-      // see global `beforeChange` event for details
+      // See global `beforeChange` event for details.
       // Function | Array<Function>
       // `this` refers to the vue component instance. beforeRouteLeave(to, from, action, router) {